zowhair/Clarity/README.md

-** Lumin Grid section is now Image With Text Grids also section file name changed from lumin-grid.liquid to image-with-text-grids.liquid
+** Lumin Grid section is now Image With Text Grids also section file name changed from clarity-grid.liquid to image-with-text-grids.liquid

 ** Lumin Hero section is now Hero also section file name changed from lumin-hero.liquid to hero.liquid

-** Lumin Mega is now Image With Text Custom also section file name changed from lumin-mega.liquid to image-with-text-custom.liquid
+** Lumin Mega is now Image With Text Custom also section file name changed from clarity-mega.liquid to image-with-text-custom.liquid

 ** Lumin Pro Section is now Image With Text Pro also section file name changed from lumin-pro.liquid to image-with-text-pro.liquid